Brand development that increases sales velocity, guaranteed.

 Brand Voice As A Part of Your Brand Strategy

-As with every part of your brand strategy, you must consider, test, and report on your brand voice’s impact in the marketplace.
+As with every part of your brand strategy, you must consider, test, and report on the impact of your brand voice in the marketplace.

 Who is in charge of your brand voice?
 Is it your copywriter, brand manager, or communications director?
 Having a team member take ownership of the brand voice is the first step to ensuring it remains a conversation through your evolving brand strategy.